Visions, Strategies & Masterplans

 Publica created a baseline survey of current conditions, documenting the specific qualities and condition of each street, character, patterns of use, movement, policy and the development context, with methods including mapping, film and photography.
 This baseline document formed the basis for an extensive multi-strand consultation process developed and run with the City of London, which included a mix of qualitative and quantitative research methods.
 Large multi-party stakeholder workshops run and facilitated by Publica were particularly productive, establishing an emerging set of shared aims and principles for the future.
 These priorities included improving the pedestrian environment – particularly around Bank junction – and reducing conflict between different modes of transport.

 The strategy culminated in a vision for the Bank area’s public realm and drawn briefs for identified streets and spaces.
 It focused on ways in which opportunities afforded by the area’s historic alleys and lanes could be used as alternative routes for pedestrians and cyclists during peak hours and quieter rest spaces at other times.
-Publica worked closely with transport planners from Atkins and City of London planning officer to develop and refine the strategy.
+Publica worked closely with transport planners from Atkins and City of London planning officers to develop and refine the strategy.

 In early 2013, following the City’s public consultation on the draft strategy, Publica was additionally commissioned to analyse and report on its findings.
 The Bank Area Enhancement Strategy was adopted by City members in Summer 2013.